August Friedrich Gfrörer: Biography

 He was born at Calw, in Württemberg.
 Obedient to the wishes of his parents, but against his own inclinations, he devoted himself to the study of theology; was a student at the "Little Evangelical Seminary" of Tübingen from 1817–21, and from 1821-25 continued his studies at the higher seminary of the same place.
 He completed his education by a series of scientific travels through Switzerland and Italy, during part of the time acting as companion and secretary to Charles de Bonstetten, after which he returned to his alma mater.

 In 1829, he was appointed vicar in the city of Stuttgart.
 Having by this time lost all belief in revealed religion, he became convinced that to continue his pastoral duties would involve him in serious conflict; he therefore resigned his vicarage.
 At the recommendation of Victor von Bonstetten, a friend of his father, he was appointed third librarian of the public library of Stuttgart (1830) with the title of professor.
 During his numerous hours of leisure he applied himself with vigour and enthusiasm to the study of literature and history.

+Around 1846, he was appointed professor of history at the Catholic University of Freiburg (Breisgau).
+In 1848, he was elected to the German Parliament at Frankfurt as representative of a district of Württemberg; he belonged to the greater German party, and was a fanatical opponent of Prussia.
+It is a notable fact that, while in Parliament, he proposed a motion for the reunion of Catholics and Protestants, but only on condition that the Holy See would promise never to permit the Jesuits or Redemptorists to settle on German soil.

+In 1853 he entered the Catholic Church, after all the other members of his family had taken the same step.
+He died at Karlsbad in 1861.

+Works

+The 1913 Catholic Encyclopedia describes Gfrörer as "bold" and "prolific", praising his "great acumen" and "unusual ability", but says that "his literary researches were sometimes lacking in method."

-As the fruit of these labours he published in the following year (1831) his work on Philo und die judisch-alexandrinische Theosophie (2 vols., Stuttgart, 1831).
+Gfrörer's first major publication was Philo und die judisch-alexandrinische Theosophie (2 vols., Stuttgart, 1831).
 This work was preparatory to his larger work entitled Kritische Geschichte des Urchristenthums (Stuttgart, 1838, in 5 vols.).
 In it Gfrörer, probably impelled by David Strauss's Leben Jesu, sought to conceive historically the life and teaching of Christ, and, although writing as a rationalist throughout, he strongly disclaims being "an adherent of the modern champion of negative truths", (i.e. of Strauss).